Understanding Carbon Credits

 • Project information from the developer requires additional scrutiny to evaluate

-Purchase from an offset credit broker
+Purchase from a carbon credit broker

-As is the case for most commodities, numerous firms act as brokers for carbon offset credits.
-Brokers can make it easier to identify a mix of offset credits from different project types, and facilitate larger transactions.
-Depending on the broker, they may also be able to provide details and their own analysis about the projects from which offset credits are purchased.
-Many brokers also serve the retail offset credit market, facilitating low-volume purchases and (if needed) retiring credits on buyers’ behalf (see below).
+As is the case for most commodities, numerous firms act as brokers for carbon credits.
+Brokers can make it easier to identify a mix of carbon credits from different project types, and facilitate larger transactions.
+Depending on the broker, they may also be able to provide details and their own analysis about the projects from which carbon credits are purchased.
+Many brokers also serve the retail carbon credit market, facilitating low-volume purchases and (if needed) retiring credits on buyers’ behalf (see below).
+Some brokers sell carbon credits from projects they have developed in addition to projects developed by others.
+This may provide efficiencies in pricing, but it can affect the ability of the broker to be impartial about credit quality.
+In these cases, it is important to heed the same caveats that apply to direct purchases from project developers.

 Pros: